AlexeyZabalotcki/gift-certification/README.md

 # __About:__
-This project implemented via `Spring and JdbcTemplate`.
+This project implemented via `Spring and Hibernate`.

+Database crates via Flyway.

+Testcontainers are used to test the repository layer

+Mockito are used to test the service layer

 ___
 # __Project setup steps__
 ___